BiTinerary/PocketServerPi/README.md

 This was something I had on hand, from a previous OrangePi purchase, that wasn't utilizing Wifi.
 It's worth mentioning that the Neo Air **doesn't** include **any kind** of external **or** internal antenna.
 You **will** need one of these if you want WiFi.

 ## Installation
 At the end of the day I prefer Armbian kernel and default setup.
 However, I reluctantly chose FriendlyArm's kernel since only their binaries and drivers support the 'Access Point' feature that plays a significant role in this project.
-I did try copy/pasting FriendlyArms binaries and other related files to the corresponding locations, outlined in FriendlyArm's `turn-wifi-into-apmod` binary, on an Armbian kernel but to no avail.
 Furthermore, Armbian forums mentioned multiple times that their kernel/drivers don't support an Access Point and "Nothing will ever improve."

 ## Tutorials

 ### Wifi
+A major caveat (some might say benefit) to FriendlyArm is that it comes annoyingly bare.
+To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the `/etc/hostapd.conf` so that you can get it online because it doesn't include a CLI text editor.
+You could just create/append the `hostapd` with your SSID credentials. <br>

 ### Basic CLI Tools

-A major caveat (or some might say benefit) to FriendlyArm is that it comes annoyingly bare.
-To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the `/etc/hostapd.conf` so that it will connect to your Wifi SSID using a supplied password.
-On one hand Armbian includes `nmtui` by default, making this essential step **too** easy, on the other hand, FriendlyArm could just include something as basic as a CLI text editor.
-So your stuck between blindly appending a file or following their round about instructions, just to get to the point where you can download more baseline utilities.<br>
-I typically start with: `sudo apt-get install nano, htop, wavemon, samba, minidlna, screen -y`<br>
+Anyways, I typically start with: `sudo apt-get install nano, htop, wavemon, samba, minidlna, screen -y`<br>
 and then go on to edit the samba and minidlna configs in `/etc/`

 ### Auto Swap WiFi AP and Client